 Iowa Department of Natural Resources Learn about threats to Iowa forest health as well as access reports and data about the health of Iowa's forests.

 Explore More: Working Landscapes

 Iowa Public Television As our population grows, so do the demands we put on our natural areas.
 From houses to farms, landfills to hiking trails, working landscapes are a way of sustaining the land by balancing the social, economic, and ecological needs.
 Can we protect our natural areas and still use them?
-Online video, articles, interactions and lesson plans help students explore the issues and get the facts.
+Online video help students explore the issues and get the facts.

 Ken Burns’ The National Parks: America’s Best Idea

 Public Broadcasting SystemThe wealth of themes explored in The National Parks: America’s Best Idea documentary offers an extraordinary educational opportunity for your classroom.
 The lessons and activities developed around the film look at the rich history of the national parks, the art and photography of the breath-taking geography that inspired so many people and the human story of politics and policy that shaped and continue to shape the parks today.
 This site includes curriculum units, lessons, and images about the National Parks in the United States.
 A study guide also helps you connect the film to your class curriculum.